-Founded in 2009 with the creation of the documentary film Coexist, the Upstander Project has trained more than 1,000 educators and reached thousands more across North America and around the world to encourage upstanding.
+Founded in 2009 with the creation of the documentary film Coexist, and continuing with the Emmy® award-winning feature Dawnland, the Upstander Project has trained more than 2,000 educators and reached thousands more across North America and around the world to encourage upstanding.

-Mishy Lesser, Ed.D., is the learning director for the Upstander Project and Education Fellow at the Dodd Research Center, University of Connecticut.
-She is the co-director of the Upstander Academy.
-She spends much of her time analyzing and curating documents for First Light and Dawnland curricula, and testing them with teachers and their students.
-Mishy authored the Coexist Teacher’s Guide to promote learning about the complexity of reconciliation in post-genocide Rwanda.
+Mishy Lesser, Ed.D., is the learning director for the Upstander Project and Education Fellow at the Thomas J. Dodd Research Center at the University of Connecticut.
+She is co-director of the Upstander Academy, a weeklong professional learning experience for teachers and museum educators that focuses on genocide and decolonization and the skills of upstanders.
+Currently Dr. Lesser spends much of her time researching and writing the teachers' and viewers' guides for Dear Georgina and Bounty.
+Mishy authored the twelve-lesson Dawnland Teacher's Guide to help students explore the relationship between the taking of the land and the taking of the children, and the four-lesson Coexist Teacher’s Guide to promote learning about the complexity of reconciliation in post-genocide Rwanda.
 She is a Circle Keeper and has been featured on WBUR (Boston) and PRI/BBC’s The World.
-Mishy spent 12 years living and working in Latin America.
+Mishy was a Fulbright Scholar in Ecuador and spent 12 years learning and working in the Andes.

 CIRCLE OF ADVISERS